RJDOC/ControlsAssessmentSpecification/control-4/control-4.1.rst

 Inputs
 ------
 #. :code:`GV2`: Authorized software inventory
-#. :code:`GV1`: Enterprise asse inventory
+#. :code:`GV1`: Enterprise asset inventory
 #. :code:`GV3`: Configuration Standard: this should include any enterprise approved deviations from industry standard baselines such as CIS benchmarks, DISA Security Technical Implementation Guides (STIGs), or U.S. government configuration baselines (USGCB).
 #.
-Date of last review and updat of configuration standard
+Date of last review and update of configuration standard

 Operations
 ----------
 #.
-Identify whether Input 2 exists
+Identify whether :code:`GV1`: exists
 	#.
 If it exists M1 = 1
 	#.
 If it does not exist M1 = 0
 #.
 Identify and enumerate end-user devices, including portable and mobile, non-computing/IoT devices, and servers in :code:`GV1` (M2)